Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-Financial reporting requirements in Thailand are outlined in a number of laws, which include the Accounting Act B.E.
+Financial reporting requirements in Thailand are outlined in several laws, which include the Accounting Act B.E.
 2543 of 2000, the Securities and Exchange Act B.E.
 2535 of 1992, the Bank of Thailand Act B.E.
 2485, the Financial Institutions Business Act B.E.
 2551, and the Insurance Commission Act B.E.
 2550.

 -